 Port Phillip council has announced it is designing plans to create a 'Speedway' (defined cycles lanes on roadways) southbound between Pickles St and Fraser St. These plans are part of a trial that will hopefully see 'Speedways' in both directions along the entire stretch of Beach Rd from Elwood to Port Melbourne.

-Bicycle Network Victoria would like to see 1.8m lanes with extra space soaked up with a chevron zone.
+Bicycle Network would like to see 1.8m lanes with extra space soaked up with a chevron zone.
 This will make the road safer as cars have been using the parking lane as an extra vehicle lane, even though it's not wide enough.
 The bike lane will prevent cars speeding alongside the parked cars.